dipakrajput97/Laravel-Api/readme.md

 ## Contact

-	Dont be hesitate to contact,mail me on dipaksinghrajput97@gmail.com for any further query related to Laravel,It will be 	much appriciated.
+	Don't be hesitate to contact,mail me on dipaksinghrajput97@gmail.com for any further query related to Laravel,It will be much appriciated.

 ## Contributing